One Light - many Lamps

 “Let your vision be world embracing…” — Bahá’u’lláh

 Throughout history, God has sent to humanity a series of divine Educators—known as Manifestations of God—whose teachings have provided the basis for the advancement of civilization.
-Among these Manifestations still known to history have included Abraham*, Krishna, Zoroaster, Moses, Buddha, Jesus, and Muhammad.
+Among these Manifestations still known to history are Abraham*, Krishna, Zoroaster, Moses, Buddha, Jesus, and Muhammad.
 Bahá’u’lláh, the latest of these Messengers, explained that the religions of the world come from the same Source and are in essence successive chapters of one religion from God.

 Sabaean* - origin date unknown